-Let’s suppose you are installing ethernet cables in some buildings or even in your home and you have no idea about them.
-There are many types of cables available in the market and getting the right cable can be an overwhelming experience for you.
+Suppose you install ethernet cables in some buildings or your home, and you need to learn about them.
+There are many types of cables available in the market, and getting the right cable can be an overwhelming experience for you.

-If you want to get the right cable according to your specifications, you need to understand their features and capabilities.
+You need to understand its features and capabilities to get the right cable according to your specifications.
 There are many cables available in the market; cat5, cat5e, cat6, cat6a, cat7, and cat8 are some of them.
-Now, Cat7 and Cat8 are rather new cables as compared to the other cables.
-We are going to discuss these two cables so you can make an informed decision while installing them in your home and anywhere else.
+Now, Cat7 and Cat8 are new cables compared to the other cables.
+We will discuss these two cables so you can make an informed decision while installing them in your home and anywhere else.

 Category 7 Cables:

-Category 7 ethernet cable also known as Cat7 or Cat-7 is a perfect choice if you are looking for Gigabit Ethernet in any infrastructure.
+Category 7 ethernet cable, also known as Cat7 or Cat-7, is a perfect choice if you are looking for Gigabit Ethernet in any infrastructure.
 This cable supports high-speed ethernet communication up to 10 Gbps.
 Its backward compatibility makes it even more user-friendly.
-You can use it with previous versions of ethernet cable.
-This cable is made of twisted pairs of wire.
+You can use it with previous versions of Ethernet Cable.
+This cable is made of twisted pairs of wires.
 Cat7 cable is fully shielded.
 Each of the wire pairs is covered in a shield eliminating many cross-talks.
 This feature allows you to get more speed with longer cables.

 Category 8 Cables:

-Cat8 cables or Category 8 ethernet cables have a vast difference from the previous versions because it can support a frequency of 2 GHz.
+Cat8 cables or Category 8 ethernet cables are vastly different from the previous versions because they can support a frequency of 2 GHz.
 It is limited to a 30-meter 2-connector channel.
-Category 8 cables also require shielding wire structure.
+Category 8 cables also require a shielding wire structure.
 This cable can support a speed of 25 Gbps or sometimes 40 Gbps.
 The looks and physical appearance of cat8 are like the previous cables.
 It can be terminated with RJ-45 or non-RJ-45 connections.
 This cable also comes with backward compatibility.
 You can also use it with a standard Cat7 connector.

 Cat7 vs Cat8: